score-json/json/TSF/trustable/no-parsing-faults/NPF-05.2.md

     Erikhu1: 1.0
 ---

-The service parses empty arrays.
+The service provided by nlohmann/json parses empty arrays.